AACES members are involved in a variety of activities throughout the year.

 AACES Annual Meetings are held in January to discuss and plan the coming year.
 Resolutions are voted on, committee notes are read, and did we mention free lunch?

-Resolutions.— a statement, recommendation or request regarding a particular issue — are submitted each year to Administration by professional associations for consideration.
-AACES resolutions are suggested and voted on by the membership at the annual meeting.
+Resolutions— a statement, recommendation or request regarding a particular issue pertinent to Extension — are submitted each year to Administration by professional associations.
+AACES resolutions are suggested and voted on by the membership at the annual meeting in January.